Error analysis for a parabolic PDE model problem on a coupled moving domain in a fully Eulerian framework: Mathematical Problem

-where $\ub_0$ and $\Ub_0$ are given initial conditions, $\gb$ is an external force acting on $\O^c$, and $\Fb = - \int_\G \partial_{\nb}\ub\dif s$ is the force acting from $\O$ onto $\O^c$, and $\G$ (and $\O^c$) moves with velocity $\Ub$ through $\Ot$.
-The system \eqref{eqn:system.strong} can be seen as a simplification of the transient Stokes equations on a moving domain~\cite{vWRL20,BFM19} by restricting the velocity to the space of divergence-free functions, but with the added complexity of the motion being driven by an ODE, coupled to the bulk equations through the transfer forces.
+Here, $\ub_0$ and $\Ub_0$ are given initial conditions, $\gb$ is a constant external force acting on $\Sigma$, and $\Fb = - \int_{\G(t)} \partial_{\nb}\ub\dif s$ is the force acting from $\O$ onto $\Sigma$, and $\G$ moves with velocity $\Ub$ through $\Ot$.
+The system \eqref{eqn:system.strong-pde} can be seen as a simplification of the transient Stokes equations on a moving domain~\cite{vWRL20,BFM19} by restricting the velocity to the space of divergence-free functions, but with the added complexity of the motion being driven by an ODE, coupled to the bulk equations through the transfer forces.
 We consider this model problem, since this already shows the difficulties in the error analysis of a coupled moving domain problem in a purely Eulerian framework.